Consensys/mythx-docs/README.md

-# MythX Developer and User Guide
+# MythX User and Developer Guide

-A guide for MythX tool developers and end users.
+Documentation for MythX users and tool developers.

-## Setup for working on the docs
+## Setup

-Have Python installed.
-Then
+Have Python/pip installed.
+Then install Sphinx and the Read the Docs Sphinx Theme:

 ```console
 $ pip install sphinx sphinx_rtd_theme
 ```

-## Previewing changes
+## Building the documentation locally

 ```console
 $ cd docs
 $ make html
 ```

-The resulting top-level HTML page will be in `docs/build/html/SmartContract-developer.html`.
+The resulting HTML will be in `docs/build/html/`.